DataBiosphere/dsub/docs/providers/README.md

     `--input-recursive` parameter values.
 -   `output`: location for script to write automatically delocalized `--output` and `--output-recursive` parameter values.
--   `script`: location of the your dsub `--script` or `--command` script.
+-   `script`: location of your dsub `--script` or `--command` script.
--   `tmp`: temporary directory for the your script. `TMPDIR` is set to this directory.
+-   `tmp`: temporary directory for your script. `TMPDIR` is set to this directory.
--   `workingdir`: the working directory set before the your script runs.
+-   `workingdir`: the working directory set before your script runs.

 #### Task state and logging